LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

 LIXIL provides information on time management to all employees to help increase awareness of the need to work efficiently.
 Clarifying the definition of working hours is helping improve the quality of time management.

-Employees who consistently work long hours are interviewed by an industrial physician to prevent any consequent issues with their mental or physical health.
+Employees who consistently work long hours are interviewed by an industrial physician to prevent any consequent issues with their mental or physical health, and the individual and his or her immediate supervisor are required to submit an improvement plan.
 We also encourage employees to take five consecutive days of annual leave at a time, and to take leave to celebrate special personal anniversaries.
-In FYE2022, the number of days of paid leave taken was lower than in the past due to the impact of pandemic stay-at-home restrictions, but overtime work decreased dramatically thanks to the advancement of work-from-home arrangements and IT infrastructure, which is helping to generate greater productivity and more flexibility in workstyles.
+For a few years through to FYE2022, the number of days of paid leave taken was lower than in the past due to the impact of pandemic stay-at-home restrictions, but in FYE2023 it went back to the past level.
+In addition, overtime work decreased dramatically from FYE2020 thanks to the advancement of work-from-home arrangements and IT infrastructure, which is helping to generate greater productivity and more flexibility in workstyles.

 LIXIL believes that efforts to build a relationship of trust between the union and the company and to seek to establish good working environments help create a fair and rewarding workplace and lead to improved business performance.
-We have established a labor union which adopts a union shop system for permanent employees of the company and achieved a membership rate of 100% (as of March 31, 2022).
+In Japan, we have established a labor union which adopts a union shop system for permanent employees of the company and achieved a membership rate of 100% (as of March 31, 2023).

 The fundamental labor-management agreement includes items relating to health and safety and working environments.
 Labor-management consultations are conducted in the form of regular discussions and information-sharing on business status, working conditions, health and safety issues, etc., and we work to resolve any issues.

-The labor union is also aware of the issues surrounding the reform of human resources systems that LIXIL is pursuing, and the union and the company are working together to promote these initiatives.
+The union and the company are working together on issues relating to the reform of human resources systems that LIXIL is promoting by setting up a dedicated committee consisting of select labor and management representatives and holding repeated discussions.
 When working conditions and/or other systems are newly introduced or revised as a result of labor-management consultations, the union and the company cooperate to ensure employees are aware of the changes.
 This is facilitated by posting the information on the company intranet, passing the information down through the Human Resources Department, and distributing copies of the Union Guide compiled by the union to all union members.